-Anti-Trump adverts tell Christians he's 'using' them
+Anti-Trump election ads tell Christians he's 'using' them

 Christians have been told they're being used by Donald Trump in political ads opposing the US President ahead of the November election.